raspberrypilearning/lineup/en/step_6.md

 ## Changing the costumes

+At the moment, your program stamps the same sprite costume over and over, and the size of the costume is too large.

 --- task ---
-Change the costume each time and make it a more appropriate size when it is placed on the stage.
+Add code to the `stamp sprites`{:class="blockmoreblocks"} block to make the sprite a suitable size before the `repeat`{:class="blockcontrol"} loop starts.
+Add a block inside the loop to switch the `next costume`{:class="blocklooks"} after the `stamp`{:class="blockpen"} block.

 ```blocks
 define stamp sprites (rows) (columns)